vadithyakumar/FULL-STACK-COURSE-project/README.md

 this is my first project
-i am going to do multiple in near future i am able to understand this i am learning angular it is not very toughsi
+i am going to do multiple in near future i am able to understand this i am learning angular it is not very toughs